lowriech/FlashFloodResponse/readme.md

 **Basic Workflow**
 Create bindings to particular data sources for easy, replicable analysis.

+### Current Progress (10/15/2019):

+Completed handlers for NWS Storm Reports and Storm Warnings, and script to pull Waze VEOCs.
+Built a file system / url request manager - this enables all of the analysis we do to be agnostic of data source or storm, and the application will handle if we need to fetch new data.
+Starting time-analysis for Waze and NWS, starting with how frequently Waze and NWS align/don't align.
+Starting to look for Socioeconomic data.

 ### Current Progress (9/27/2019):

 Binding for Waze data created using the Google Sheets API.